riatelab/geoimport/README.md

 ## Description

-This library is a high-level wrapper around gdal3.js, ...
+This library is a high-level wrapper around gdal3.js to provide a simple interface for converting geospatial data to and from GeoJSON format.

 ## Installation